Official Notice: This Is Thinking OS™ Language. Anything Else Is Imitation.

 It’s not Thinking OS™.

-It’s mimicry — and the real system doesn’t teach copycats.
+It’s mimicry — and mimicry doesn’t scale under pressure.

 Thinking OS™ Is Protected by Design

+• No structure is shown.
 No logic is exposed.
-No structure is shared.
+No model is trusted

 If it wasn’t licensed — it’s not Thinking OS™.